zjwshisb/process-manager/README.md

 // set timeout, default 60 seconds.
 // spawnCmd is the same usage.
 $manager->spawnPhp(function () {sleep(10);})
-        // set timeout, default to 60.
+        //set timeout, default to 60.
         ->setTimeout(5)
         ->onTimeout(function () {
-            // any things to do with timeout
+            //any things to do after timeout
         })
 $manager->start();
 ```